redsoxfantom-home-automation/automation-utilities/README.md

 - docker
   - Configure docker to listen on tcp://0.0.0.0:2375
     - Note this means docker will accept any connection from any other computer on the network without authentication.
 Don't put any computer running in this configuration anywhere near the internet!
-  - If docker is not available, can run "natively".
+  - If docker is not available or you want to speed up deployment, it is possible to run "natively".
 That is, the services will run as daemons on the local system (remote deployment not possible)
     - Native deployments require additional COTS products, look at each service's build.gradle "additionalDependencies" for a list

 ### Template Variables